You have just finished your real-time quantitative reverse transcription PCR or RT-qPCR experiment. Now what? How do you analyze your data?

 To analyze your qPCR data, you will need some prior knowledge about the methods to differentiate the expression of the target gene from the rest of the gene.

+The internet is filled with different methods, procedures, and workflows that can overwhelm you during data analysis, especially if this is your first time with RT-qPCR.
 This article is going to dive into some tough concepts, each getting a little trickier.
 So, I will break down the three areas of qPCR interpretation that we’re going to detail in this article:

 1. Understanding the qPCR chart.